mossmanpete/ParadigmCore/spec/ethereum-peg-spec.md

 These processes are kicked off upon network initialization, and are a crucial part of normal network functionality (validating and broadcasting orders).
 You can view the implementation of this procedure in [`src/abci`](../src/abci), and [`src/async`](../src/async).
 These modules are in the process of being refactored.
 1. If a market maker (or agent operating on behalf of one) wishes to use the OS network, they must deposit the appropriate ERC-20 token into the staking contract.
 2. A `StakeMade` or `StakeRemoved` event is emitted by the contract, including the staker's address and the amount staked, as well as the Ethereum block number the transaction was included in (block `n`).
-3. The active `StakeRebalancer` instance on an OrderStream node receives the event, and records the corresponding "finality block" height for that event as `n + x`, where `n` is the block height the event was included in.
+3. The active `Witness` instance on an OrderStream node receives the event, and records the corresponding "finality block" height for that event as `n + x`, where `n` is the block height the event was included in.
-4. Once Ethereum block `n + x` is found, the `StakeRebalancer` executes a local ABCI transaction, submitting the event transaction to the node's local mempool.
+4. Once Ethereum block `n + x` is found, the `Witness` executes a local ABCI transaction, submitting the event transaction to the node's local mempool.
 5. The event data is added to state (in `state.events`), including the 1 vote from the witness that first submitted the event.
 6. As other validator nodes pick up the "finality block" for that event, they submit the event data to the network as well.
 7. As each event witness transaction is recorded, the number of witness confirmations for that event is increased: